 Through August 31, 2007, the title plant assets of several of the FNF's title insurance subsidiaries were managed or maintained by Property Insight, as a subsidiary of FIS.
-The underlying title plant information and software were owned by each of the Company's title insurance underwriters, but FIS managed and updated the information in return for either (i) a cash management fee or (ii) the right to sell that information to title insures, including title insurance underwriters that the Company owns and other third party customers.
+The underlying title plant information and software were owned by each of the Company's title insurance underwriters, but FIS managed and updated the information in return for either (i) a cash management fee or (ii) the right to sell that information to title insurance including title insurance underwriters that the Company owns and other third party customers.
 In most cases, FIS was responsible for keeping the title plant assets current and fully functioning, for which the Company paid a fee to FIS based on the Company's use of, or access to, the title plant.
 The Company's payments to FIS under these arrangements were \$14.0 million for the year ended December 31, 2007, and \$5.5 million for the period from October 24 through December 31, 2006.
 In addition, each applicable title insurance underwriter owned by the Company in turn received a royalty on sales of access to its title plant assets.
-The revenues from these title plant royalties were \$3.7 million for the period from October 24 through December 31, 2006.
+The revenues from these title plant royalties were \$3.7 million for the period from January 1 through August 31, 2007, and \$0.4 million for the period from October 24 through December 31, 2006.
 The Company was also a party to agreements with FIS that permit FIS and certain of its subsidiaries to access and use (but not resell) the starters databases and back plant databases of the Company's title insurance subsidiaries.
-Starters databases are the Company's databases of previously issued title policies and back plant databases contain historical records relating to title that are not regularly updated.
+Starters databases are the Company's databases of previously issued title policies and back plant databases contain historical records relating to title that are not regularly undated.